spatiotemporal-data/spatiotemporal-data.github.io/posts/sparse_ar.md

 # Interpretable Time Series Autoregression

 <p align="center"><span style="color:gray">Quantifying periodicity and seasonality of time series with sparse autoregression.
-The optimization is used to formulate the identification of dominant and positive auto-correlations.</span></p>
+The optimization on sparse autoregression is used to identify dominant and positive auto-correlations of time series (e.g., human mobility and climate variables).</span></p>

 <p align="center"><span style="color:gray">(Updated on August 9, 2025)</span></p>